ibrathesheriff/sheriffs-jailhouse/content/notes/building-websites-with-hugo.md

 ## Chapter 1: Kicking the Tires

 ### Installation
+Start by installing [Git](https://git-scm.com/downloads/win), Go, and Dart Sass as they are commonly used when working with Hugo.

 #### Ubuntu
 Following the instructions from the [Hugo Installation](https://gohugo.io/installation/) page you can install Hugo's single binary by using the following command: